Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

-We begin our experiments on real-world data with an audio recording data set \href{http://research.nii.ac.jp/src/en/CENSREC-1-C.html}{CENSREC-1-C}\footnote{http://research.nii.ac.jp/src/en/CENSREC-1-C.html}, which was taken from the Speech Resource Consortium (SARC), provided by the National Institute of Informatics (NII).
+We proceed with the real-world data experiments using an audio recording data set \href{http://research.nii.ac.jp/src/en/CENSREC-1-C.html}{CENSREC-1-C}\footnote{http://research.nii.ac.jp/src/en/CENSREC-1-C.html}, which was taken from the Speech Resource Consortium (SRC), provided by the National Institute of Informatics (NII).
 This data set includes a clean speech recording, denoted as MAH clean, as well as versions of the same recording with added noise at different signal-to-noise ratio levels (MAH N1 SNR 20 and MAH N1 SNR 15).

-To convert the recording into a more usable format, we normalized the data.
+To convert the recording into a more suitable format, we normalized the data.
 After that, we identified 10 sections that contained a single transition from silence or noise to speech.
 Then, we extracted every 10th observation.
 The first four sections were used to fine-tune the hyperparameters and thresholds, while the remaining six were used as the testing set.
 We determined the accurate change point values for the clean MAN data set and incorporated them into noisy iterations of recordings.
-Plots of the segments of the SNR 20 recording and the corresponding test statistics for the competing methods are presented in Figure \ref{fig:CENSREC-plots}.
+Data set CENSREC-1-C SNR 20 is depicted in Figure~\ref{fig:CENSREC-plots}.

-For this data set we chose polynomials of degree 2 as the vector function $\Psi$.
-The values of the hyperparameters were tuned using four extracted segments, and the results are provided in Table \ref{tab:CENSREC_params}.
+The values of the hyperparameters were tuned using four extracted segments, and the results are provided in Table~\ref{tab:CENSREC_params}.
 The algorithms were tested on the other six segments of the recording.
-Our procedure significantly outperforms other methods, particularly on clean record, detecting a change point based on approximately 1-2 observations on average.
-According to the results, only with Algorithm \ref{alg:score-based} and KLIEP we observe false alarms occurring just a few observations prior to the actual change point in the clean data.
+Our procedure significantly outperforms other methods.
+On the clean record, M-statistic method shows a slightly faster detection, while reporting 2 false alarms.
+According to the results, only with KLIEP we observe false alarms occurring just a few observations prior to the actual change point in the clean data.

-It should be emphasized that, based on this experiment, the performance of the score-based detection algorithm is less influenced by the noise level of the data.
-This is explained by the algorithm’s distinctive capability to detect change points in recording with an SNR of 20 faster than that with an SNR of 15.
-Additionally, FALCON, KLIEP, and detection with M-statistic, in contrast to the Score-based change point detector, suffer greater losses in terms of average detection delay when used on noisy recordings.